Sumanshrestha77/Sumanshrestha77/README.md

 <h3 align="center">I'm Suman Shrestha, a passionate web developer and cybersecurity enthusiast.</h3>

-- 🔭 I’m currently working on Laganisutra a web application that integrates real-time stock data visualization, such as a NEPSE stock dashboard using TradingView.
+- 🔭 I’m currently working on Laganisutra a web application that integrates real-time stock data visualization, such as a NEPSE stock using TradingView.

 - 🌱 I’m currently learning **learning state management in Vue.js with Pinia and deepening my knowledge of API security with Laravel Sanctum.**